Macrometacorp/tutorial-cryptotrading/README.md

 - `CrytoTraderQuotes{USD/EUR/JPY}`
 - `CryptoTraderQuotesAvg{USD/EUR/JPY}`

-The below steps will describe on how set up the frontend.
+The below steps will describe on how to set up the frontend.

 # 1. Prerequisites